On this page

 Reading this table: India's 2.1% healthcare spend compresses government doctor salary (Rs 1-1.5L), forcing doctors to build clinics (supplementary income = mandatory, not optional).
 USA's 16.4% spend allows doctor salaries so high (Rs 40-200L) that clinic is optional (doctors choose clinic for higher income, not survival).
 The structural difference: India's doctor earns survival income from government (Rs 1L) + builds clinic to reach Rs 5-10L.
 USA's doctor earns comfortable income from hospital (Rs 40-80L) and builds clinic if seeking wealth.
 Your career structure (forced clinic builder vs. optional clinic builder) is determined by national healthcare spending, not your skill or ambition.

-Structural Mechanism 5: Future Impact (What 2.1% Spend Means for Your Career)
+Q.What Is Structural Mechanism 5: Future Impact (What 2.1% Spend Means for Your Career)?

 | Timeline | Healthcare Spending Scenario | Likely Impact on Indian Doctors | Income Trajectory | Job Security |